Cowscript/CowScriptTester/README.md

 # CowScriptTester
-A test program to be uses to test the CowScript
+This program test the current version.
+It parse files in a dir.
+It take the time it takes to parser all files.